AUROVA-LAB/robot_blue/README.md

 # blue_package
 This package contains the .launch files needed to launch the sensors and actuators of the BLUE mobile robotics research platform.
 It also has a .urdf transformation file and the corresponding .launch file that launches it.
+The .yaml files containing robot-specific parameters that are used by different applications are stored in the /params directory.

 ![BLUE_picture](/images/blue.jpg)